Introduction

 My thanks to Travis Searls for this image.

-Booklet Panes 5th December 1936
+Booklet Panes Issued 5th December 1936

-1½ fen Booklet Pane 3 fen Booklet Pane
+1½ fen Booklet

-Booklets and Booklet Panes 1st December 1937
+Booklets and Booklet Panes Issued 12th April 1937.

+Issued 12th April 1937.
 2f Booklet Panes - Type A unused and Type C - Used intact (Harbin 哈爾濱馬家溝 Ha-erh-pin Ma-chia-kou Postmark).
 The used pane is a rare item because it shows all three types of guide line.
 The Horizontal line for stitching plus the vertical and horizontal cropping guides (shown as a cross top and bottom).
 This item has been cancelled to order, the gum on the reverse side is intact.

 4f Booklet Panes types A. and C. Note that the second booklet pane has a thin horizontal line at the top to act a guide for stitching.